 A Postal Worker Loved His Job.
 But An 8-Day Postal Strike Was A 'Dignity Thing'

-Fifty years ago, federal postal workers walked out in a strike that lasted eight days, spanned over 30 cities and prompted President Richard Nixon to declare a national emergency.
+Fifty years ago, federal postal workers walked out in a strike that lasted eight days, spanned more than 30 cities and prompted President Richard Nixon to declare a national emergency.
 The effort won postal workers living wages.

 Tom Germano was one of them, picketing in the middle of New York City alongside fellow letter carriers and clerks.
-As a strike leader of Branch 36 of the National Association of Letter Carriers (NALC), Germano helped rally support.
+As a strike leader of Branch 36 of the National Association of Letter Carriers, Germano helped rally support.

 At StoryCorps last month, Tom spoke to his son, Thomas Germano, 56, about how he found his calling delivering mail and why the strike mattered.